tischfieldlab/moseq-reports/docs/src/index.md

     dark: /hugeicons--touch-interaction-04.dark.svg
     light: /hugeicons--touch-interaction-04.svg
   title: Feel the power of interactivity
-  details: Imagine all your plots automatically staying in sync as you explore your moseq data.
+  details: Imagine all your plots automatically staying in sync as you explore your MoSeq data.
 I wonder what that syllable looks like?
 Click; Boom - your plots updated to the selected syllable!
 - icon:
     dark: /mdi--bridge.dark.svg
     light: /mdi--bridge.svg